awsdocs/amazon-route53-docs/doc_source/resolver-forwarding-inbound-queries.md

 All inbound DNS queries from your network pass through this VPC on the way to Resolver\.

 **Security group for this endpoint**
 The ID of one or more security groups that you want to use to control access to this VPC\.
 The security group that you specify must include one or more inbound rules\.
 Inbound rules must allow TCP and UDP access on port 53\.
+You can't change this value after you create the endpoint\.
 For more information, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

+**Endpoint type**
+The endpoint type can be either IPv4, IPv6, or dual\-stack IP addresses\.
+For a dual\-stack endpoint, the endpoint will have both IPv4 and IPv6 address that your DNS resolver on your network can forward DNS query to\.

 **IP addresses**
 The IP addresses that you want DNS resolvers on your network to forward DNS queries to\.
 We require you to specify a minimum of two IP addresses for redundancy\.
 Note the following: